twrighta/twrighta/README.md

 - 👋 Hi, I’m @twrighta
 - 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning Python and R
+- 🌱 I’m currently learning Python
+  🌱 I'm also learning to use Tableau and PgAdmin

 <!---
 twrighta/twrighta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.